jtyers/aws-policy-generator/README.md

 ### YAML usage

 For more complex policies, or automated usage (for example, my clients often use this as part of an infrastructure-as-code pipeline), YAML is often better and, of course, can be committed to Git.
-Here's example YAML code to give you a flavour:
+Here's example YAML code to give you a flavour.

+(Note: please read the **Important: wildcard-ARN actions** section below.)

 ```yaml
 # aws-policy-generator uses a simple format for policy generation.